About this listing

 The subway stations for the E, M and 7 trains and the G trains are just 2-3 blocks away.
 Greenpoint and Williamsburg are just across the Pulaski Bridge, a few stops on the G train.

 Street parking is very scarce - I always schedule my errands around when I'm more likely to find parking.
 Alternatively, paid lots ($10-$15 a day) are just a few blocks away.

-1. Even if you're going to be here for less than 7 days, do buy a $30 7-day unlimited MetroCard for the subway and buses.
-It's economical and makes sense even if you're going to be here for just 4 days.
+1. Even if you're going to be here for less than 7 days, do buy a 7-day unlimited MetroCard for the subway and buses.
+It's economical and makes sense even if you're going to be here for just 3 or 4 days.

 2. Download an app called Citymapper which will help you navigate our very vast and extensive subway system.
-You can get specific directions and have access to the subway map - very helpful.
+You can get specific directions and have access to the subway map even without wifi - very helpful.

 3. 2.
 Get ready to walk!
 NYC is built for walking, and although you'll probably have an unlimited MetroCard for the subway, you're still going to be doing a lot of walking!

 4. What you MUST bring is a pair of really comfortable, thick-soled shoes.
 A fair number of guests have come with thin-soled shoes and then get sore feet, although in retrospect, it might just be another reason to shop some more!

 A note for our foreign visitors: please be aware that it is customary to tip 15-20% when you eat out at restaurants.
 Waiters/waitresses do not get paid a normal salary and rely on tips to make their wages, so be generous to our poor service people!!
 Of course, if the service is not good, then you can reduce tips appropriately, but here in NY, 15% is the minimum.
 The only other person you tip is a taxi driver who generally gets about 10% of the metered fare.

 My home is your home during your stay!
 No rules other than to respect it as you would your own home :)